 The Culture Recovery Fund for Heritage is now closed to new applications.
+Explore our available funding.

 The Culture Recovery Fund for Heritage is part of the £1.57 billion rescue package announced by the Department for Digital, Culture, Media and Sport (DCMS) to safeguard cultural and heritage organisations across the UK from the economic impact of COVID-19.